Ministry of Social Affairs (Estonia)

 The Ministry of Social Affairs of Estonia (Eesti Sotsiaalministeerium) is a government ministry of Estonia responsible for social policies of the country.

+The Ministry was formed on 1 February 1993, when three earlier ministries were merged.
+These three ministries were Ministry of Health (Tervishoiuministeerium), Ministry of Social Care (Sotsiaalhooldusministeerium) and Ministry of Labor (Tööministeerium).

-List of Ministers
+List of ministers

 The position first appeared in the government of Mart Laar established in 1992.
-In 2014, the responsibilities of the Minister of Social Affairs were divided between the two newly established positions of Minister of Social Protection and Minister of Health and Labour.
+In 2014, the responsibilities of the Minister of Social Affairs were divided between the two newly established positions of Minister of Social Protection and Minister of Health.
+Since then, over time, the responsibilities have been merged and divided again.
+Currently, the minister responsible for Social Affairs since 2025 is Karmen Joller.